blimyj/MediHealth/README.md

 ## :mag: Aim

-We hope to build a user-friendly medical health tracker mobile application that tracks and reminds you of your medicinal intake, medical appointments and other important medical biomarkers.
+We hope to build a user-friendly medical health tracker mobile application that tracks and reminds you of your medicinal intake and medical appointments.

 ## :book: User Stories
-As a patient, Squidward needs to take various medicines at various frequencies He needs an easy & efficient method of handling  these schedules flexibly.
+As a patient, Squidward needs to take various medicines at various frequencies.
+He needs an easy and efficient method of handling these schedules flexibly.

 As an outpatient, Squidward has many medical appointments that can range from 1 week to 1 year later.
 He wants an easy way to keep track of them while being able to see all of them at once.

 As a forgetful person, Patrick wants to check if he has taken his medication.
-Worried for Patrick, his mother would also like to receive notifications if he hasn’t taken his medication an hour after the scheduled dose.
+Worried for Patrick, his mother would also like to receive notifications if he hasn’t taken his medication an hour after the scheduled time.

 As a person with ADHD, Spongebob would like for his reminder notifications to be ambiguous so  that people don’t know what meds he is taking)

 As a responsible father, Mr Krabs would like to track his and his daughters medication from his application.

-## :telescope: Scope of Project

-A cross-platform mobile application that keep tracks and reminds the user about the medicine intake, medical appointments, rehabilitation exercises and other important medical biomarkers.

-More specifically:

-It tracks the users:
-* Medicine / Supplementation Consumption
-* Medical Appointments

-It reminds the user to:
-* Eat their medication / supplements
-* Attend upcoming medical appointments

 ## :pill: Features
 - Medicine Feature
+  - A form to input the name, date, time and frequency of the medication for tracking.
+  - Notifications will be sent at the specified date and time.
+  - Able to update and/or delete the medicine from the database.
 - Appointment Feature
-- Input form for Medicine & Appointment
+  - A form to input the name, date, time and location of the appointment for tracking.
+  - Notifications will be sent before the specified date and time.
+  - Able to update and/or delete the appointment from the database.
-- Login & Profile Page
+- Profile
+  - User will be able to input their details (e.g. Name, Birthday, Height and Weight) upon signing up.
+  - Able to edit and update their details at anytime.
+  - Toggle weight to kilogram or pounds.
+  - Toggle height to feet or centimetres.
 - Maps
+  - Able to see user’s current location.
+  - In-built maps feature that shows pharmacy locations in Singapore.
+  - Search bar for users to find their desired pharmacy.
+  - Users will be redirected to Google Maps for directions to the desired pharmacy.
 - Medical News
   - We used News API, a simple HTTP REST API for searching and retrieving live articles from all over the web.
 In particular we searched for medical news and prioritised medical news from Singapore.
-- Notifications
 - Security (Email verification, hidden API keys from source code, 1 account per email address [Preventing users from creating multiple accounts using the same email address with different authentication providers.])
 [Prevent weak passwords from being set via firebase password authentication]
 - Spam prevention and

 ## How are we different from similar platforms?
 - **HealthHub SG**
   - It only tracks medical appointments from public hospitals and polyclinics but not private hospitals and clinics.
-In addition, it does not track blood donation appointments.
+In addition, it does not track appointments for blood donations.
   - There is no reminder functionality for patient’s medicines.
+  - It does not have a Maps feature.
+  - It does not have a News feature.

 - **MyTherapy**
-  - Tracks and reminds medication
+  - It only tracks medication and provides reminders.
-  - Does not cover appointments
+  - It does not track appointments nor provide reminders.
+  - It does not have a Maps feature.
+  - It does not have a News feature.

 ## :sunny: Usage
 ###  :electric_plug: Installation